scikit-learn/enhancement_proposals/slep023/proposal.rst

 `fit` and nested loops correspond to nested tasks, but in general a task can be any unit of work defined by the estimator.

+The `**kwargs` parameters receives all the information provided by the estimator about the state of the fitting process at this task.
+Possible keys are:

+- "data": a dictionary containing the training and validation data.

+- "stopping_criterion": a float.
+Usually iterations stop when `stopping_criterion <= tol`.

+- "tol": a float.
+Tolerance for the stopping criterion.

+- "from_reconstruction_attributes": an estimator instance that is ready to predict, transform, etc ... estimator as if the fit stopped at the end of this task.

+- "fit_state": a dictionary containing model specific quantities updated during fit.
+  This is not meant to be used by generic callbacks but by a callback designed for a specific estimator instead.

+Note that all these keys are optional and that estimators are not required to provide all of them and within a single estimator different tasks may provide different keys.

 The `context` parameter is an instance of `CallbackContext`, which provides information about the current state of the computation, described in more details below.